Draco-lang/draco-lang.org/public/blog/birthday02/article.md

  * Lots of nesting complexity
  * Lots of node-type checks in the binder code

 This was one of the biggest tech-debt we were carrying for quite a while and made introducing and debugging features quite painful, and now it's gone.
-The async-ified version torned out better than what I could have ever imagined.
+The async-ified version turned out better than what I could have ever imagined.

 ## A depressing end and start of the year